DJ824/orderbook-reconstruction/README.md

 ### Get or Insert Limit
 - Function: `get_or_insert_limit(bool side, int32_t price);`
-- Time Complexity: O(1) average, worst case O(log(n)) when creating new limit objects to insert into maps
+- Time Complexity: O(1) average, worst case O(logn) when creating new limit objects to insert into maps
 - Description: Gets a limit object for the requested price and side.
 We have an unordered_map that we use to store all current limit objects for fast access, if we have to create a new limit object, we store in the appropraite side.

 ## Data Structures Used